Oelnbod/oelnbod.github.io/_posts/2025-05-20-Abingdon-EndOf10-Install-Event.markdown

 Despite what you may have heard, Linux is a very mature Operating System.
 To help you make the switch, we are running an ***install event*** from ***10am-3pm on Saturday the 28th of June*** at the Abingdon Library.
 Here ***we will help you migrate to Linux*** (including installation and guidance, etc).
 If you are planning to attend, please backup your data and files beforehand - but if you do not know/have the resources to do this we can backup your data (but it would help us if you did it😃).
+If you are planning on coming, don't forget your charger for laptops or keyboaard+mouse for a desktops

 ## Why
 Windows 10 is ending support on October 14th 2025.
 This will lead to over  ***250 million***  computers vulnerable to hacking and will become incompatable with modern software.
 As most people replace their computers at this point, many computers will end up in e-waste.
 E-waste is incredibly toxic and harmful if not safely recycled.
 Just have a look at the inforgraphic below!
 However, instead of replacing your computer, you can install a version of GNU/Linux (called a distro), this is often percieved as a more complex process than installing Windows (which often comes pre-installed), but we can help!
 We are offering to help you install a GNU/Linux distro and help you get up and running with using it.  <br>